Clare Curran: Labour Coalition Government, 2017–2020

 On 5 September 2018, Curran "appeared flustered" and "stumbled over her answers" when answering questions during question time from opposition National MP Melissa Lee regarding Curran's use of a personal Gmail account for Ministerial use.
-Two days later Curran resigned as a Minister of Broadcasting and Associate Minister of ACC, saying she could "no longer endure the relentless pressure I've been under".
+Two days later Curran resigned as a Minister of Broadcasting and Associate Minister of ACC, saying she could "no longer endure the relentless pressure I've been under."

 On 27 August 2019, Curran announced that she would be retiring from Parliament and not seek election at the 2020 general election.
 As of late August 2019, Curran sits on Parliament's Justice and Electoral select committees.
 On 2 March 2020, former lawyer, journalist and director of the British Council New Zealand, Ingrid Leary, was nominated as the Labour candidate for Dunedin South to succeed Curran.

 Before retiring, Curran told journalist Donna Chisholm in detail about the "toxicity and bullying" she experienced in her political career, and in particular about the pressures she felt during her time as a minister, which culminated in her demotion and resignation.
 This led to her receiving months of treatment for post-traumatic stress disorder.
 Curran alleged that, in 2012, Dunedin-based National list MP Michael Woodhouse and other National MPs had taken part in an event where she was mocked with a toilet seat emblazoned with her photo.
 She gave Chisholm an image of Woodhouse with the seat.
 Curran also stated that in 2006, before she entered Parliament, National MP Nick Smith had compared her with Joseph Goebbels, and that during their time in Parliament, Jacinda Ardern had been derided for her then childless status by National MPs Maggie Barry and Amy Adams.
 Barry's remarks in 2012 had received public attention.
 In addition to naming National MPs who she alleged had engaged in bullying, Curran told Chisholm about an incident with a senior Labour colleague at the end of her first year in Parliament, who she did not name.
 This colleague she described as telling her that she was "a victim, a femme fatale, and that [she] used [her] sexuality as a weapon."
 When asked for comment on the toilet seat allegation by the New Zealand Herald, Woodhouse responded "To be honest I cannot really remember it, and I don't think an eight-year-old photo is a burning issue of the day."
 The independent MP Jami-Lee Ross, who left the National Party in a high-profile incident that included accusations of bullying against him, and who himself had dealt with mental health issues, apologised to Curran for the tactics of his former party.

+After Parliament

+Shortly after leaving Parliament, Curran studied an English course at the University of Otago and began to write a crime novel.
+She is chair of Dunedin Night Shelter Trust, a member of the University of Otago Council and a director of Crown company Network for Learning.